 An All-Inclusive Pass

 This Go City option allows users to visit all the available 25+ San Francisco attractions at a reduced cost.
-The benefit of the All-Inclusive pass is that you can make last-minute decisions about which attractions to visit.
+The benefit of the All-Inclusive pass is the ability to make last-minute decisions about which attractions to visit (although select few attractions require advanced reservations).

-The All-Inclusive Go San Francisco pass is available in 1, 2, 3 and 5-day increments, but needs to be used on consecutive calendar days.
+Want to see and do it all?
+This is the pass for you.
+The All-Inclusive Go San Francisco pass is available in 1, 2, 3, and 5-day increments, but needs to be used on consecutive calendar days.

 5. It’s an Easy Gift

 Do you have family and friends coming to San Francisco for a vacation?
-Skip the mall shopping and opt for a Go San Francisco pass.
-Passes can be delivered to your recipient via email.
+Consider gifting them a Go San Francisco pass which can be delivered directly to your recipient via email.

 6. You Get Instant Digital Delivery